giovannic/giovannic.github.com/_posts/2020-02-24-what-i-did-at-mendelian.md

 collaboration.
 We ended up adapting our search engine to help their researchers analyse genetic sequences.
 Turns out this is a good idea.

-We were given access to the 100k Genome Project, just the biggest deal in genomics at the time of writing, to play with.
+We were given access to the 100k Genome Project to test it out on.
+That dataset is only the biggest deal in genomics at the time of writing.

 That felt good.

 ### Working with the NHS 👩‍⚕️

-Like any other Brit, I have this insane love for the crumbling, bureaucratic, (perhaps insecure?)
-NHS.
-It's free, everyone is heroically optimistic and if you want to have any health impact in the UK it kinda has to be through them.
+Like any other Brit, I have this insane love for the NHS.
+It's crumbling but it's free, everyone is heroically optimistic and if you want to have any impact in the UK it kinda has to be through them.

 But only massive quangos work with the NHS, and it's almost a prerequisite that the work has to be extremely dull.
 So when our pokey little group of medical researchers and computer scientists were introduced to senior NHS staff, I was in shock.

-Not only that, it was to work on Electronic Health Records (EHR).
+Not only that, we got to work on Electronic Health Record (EHR) systems.
 EHR research is :fire::fire::fire:.
-Until recently they've been the most expensive, overrated, glorified accounting software known to man.
+Until recently they've been the most expensive, overrated, accounting software known to man.
 But researchers, and now Mendelian, are making them actually benefit patients.

+We started trialling a system to suggest referrals for suspected rare disease patients.
+The urgency on the faces of specialists when they see our reports is incredible.
+GPs and patient advocacy groups have shown us a lot of love too.

 That felt good.